Becoming a Partner

 Responsibilities of CESU Partners

-Being affiliated with the North Atlantic Coast CESU, as a federal or non-federal partner, comes with important responsibilities aimed at insuring that our CESU continues to maintain excellence in serving the needs of participating federal agencies and endeavors to widely share the findings of our important efforts.
+Affiliation with the North Atlantic Coast CESU, whether as a federal or non-federal partner, comes with key responsibilities to ensure continued excellence in meeting the needs of federal agencies and sharing the results of our efforts.

-• Federal and non-federal partners collaborate on the technical aspects of all projects
+• Federal and non-federal partners collaborate on technical aspects of all projects and participate in the NAC CESU’s annual Management Committee meetings.
+All administrative documents (e.g., cooperative agreements) must be reviewed, signed, and processed promptly.

 Host Responsibilities

-The host, University of Rhode Island, has some additional non-federal partner responsibilities.
+The University of Rhode Island, as the host, has additional responsibilities:

-• Facilitates communication and administration among partners and the National CESU Network Office
+• Facilitate communication and administration among partners and the National CESU Network Office

-• Participates in the Biennial CESU National Meeting (all partners are invited to attend)
+• Participate in the Annual CESU National Meeting (open to all partners)

-• Hosts and maintains the North Atlantic Coast CESU website
+• Host and maintain the NAC CESU website

-• Provides office space and access to university facilities for the NPS CESU Research Coordinator
+• Provide office space and access to university facilities for the NPS CESU Research Coordinator

-• Prepares the North Atlantic Coast CESU five-year self-assessment report, with input from all
+• Prepare the NAC CESU’s five-year self-assessment report with input from all partners

 Comments are closed.